Open-Data-Product-Initiative/v4.1/source/includes/_datagovernance.md

 		},
     "dataSecurity":{
       "encryption":"Data in transit is encrypted using the TLS 1.2 protocol with AES-256 encryption.
-Data at rest is encrypted using industry-standard AES-256 encryption algorithms.", "authentication":"Users are initially identified through a username and password combination during API key acquisition.
-Multi-factor authentication (MFA) is not currently employed but is being considered for future implementation.", "vulnerabilities":"Security vulnerabilities are identified through regular automated scans and user-reported issues.
+Data at rest is encrypted using industry-standard AES-256 encryption algorithms.", "authentication":"Users are initially authenticated using OAuth 2.0, where they grant access to their data or resources, without the need for a username and password combination.
+While multi-factor authentication (MFA) is not currently in use, it is under consideration for future implementation to enhance security.", "vulnerabilities":"Security vulnerabilities are identified through regular automated scans and user-reported issues.
 A dedicated security team reviews and addresses these vulnerabilities.
 We have a vulnerability management process in place.", "securityCertificatesAndAudits":"Our data product has undergone an annual security audit by a third-party firm, and we hold a SOC 2 Type II certification.
 The current certification is valid until December 31, 2024.", "resilience":"In case of data breaches, we have a disaster recovery plan that includes data backups with daily snapshots.
 DDoS attacks are mitigated through a combination of traffic filtering and load balancing.",